hdevilbiss/react-music-player/README.md

 The `Library` component displays several `LibrarySong` components.
 The `LibrarySong` components list out the cover art, song name, and artist for each song in the `data.js` file.

-The `Player` component has the icons which can be used to rewind to the previous, play, pause, and fast forward to the next song.
+The `Player` component has the icons which can be used to rewind to the previous song, play or pause the song, and fast forward to the next song.
 It has `FontAwesomeIcon` components as the user interface.